danielzotti/fortigames/README.md

 A companion app for the Fortitude Group Convention 2023, developed in less than a week with a couple of colleagues of mine.

+## Blog post

+I wrote an in-depth [article](https://dev.to/danielzotti/how-we-built-an-app-in-less-than-5-days-with-qwik-supabase-and-vercel-1b3n) about the project.

 ## Technologies used

 - [Balsamiq](https://balsamiq.com): wireframe